Actor Jonathan Majors avoids jail time, sentenced to counseling for assaulting ex-girlfriend

 Following the December guilty verdict, Majors was immediately dropped by Marvel Studios, which had cast him as Kang the Conqueror, a role envisioned as the main villain in the entertainment empire's movies and television shows for years to come.

-The conviction stemmed from an altercation last March in which Majors’ then-girlfriend Grace Jabbari accused him of attacking her in the backseat of a chauffeured car, saying he hit her head with his open hand, twisted her arm behind her back and squeezed her middle finger until it fractured.
+The conviction stemmed from an altercation last March in which Jabbari accused him of attacking her in the backseat of a chauffeured car, saying he hit her head with his open hand, twisted her arm behind her back and squeezed her middle finger until it fractured.

 Majors claimed the 31-year-old British dancer was the aggressor, flying into a jealous rage after reading a text message from another woman on his phone.
 He maintained he was only trying to regain his phone and get away from Jabbari safely.

-Majors had hoped his two-week criminal trial would vindicate him and restore his status in Hollywood.
+Majors had hoped his two-week criminal trial would vindicate him.
 In a television interview shortly after his conviction, he said he deserves a second chance.

-“As he eagerly anticipates closing this chapter, he looks forward to redirecting his time and energy fully toward his family and his art,” Majors’ lawyers said in a statement last week after losing their bid to have the conviction tossed out.

-But the 34-year-old California native and Yale University graduate still faces other legal hurdles.
-Last month, Jabbari filed a civil suit in Manhattan federal court, accusing the actor of assault, battery, defamation and inflicting emotional distress.

-She claims Majors subjected her to escalating incidents of physical and verbal abuse during their relationship, which lasted from 2021 to 2023.
+But the California native and Yale University graduate still faces Jabbari's civil suit, which she filed last month in Manhattan federal court.
+In the suit, Jabbari accuses Majors of assault, battery, defamation and inflicting emotional distress, claiming he subjected her to escalating incidents of physical and verbal abuse during their relationship.
+The two met in 2021 on the set of Marvel's “Ant-Man and the Wasp: Quantumania,” in which Majors played Kang.

 Majors’ lawyers have declined to respond to the claims, saying only that they are preparing to file counterclaims against Jabbari.